The Crusonia Syndicate

 The Alliance formed when these groups recognized a fundamental truth: isolated resistance against an entrenched system fails, regardless of how morally correct the cause.
 Victory required something the Empire hadn't anticipated—coordination across previously disconnected nodes.
 No single faction could defeat the Death Star.
 Together, they destroyed it.

 System B's dominance appears equally inevitable.
-It controls $9 trillion in annual spend, owns distribution infrastructure, shapes consumer preferences, and captures regulatory frameworks.
+It controls trillions in annual spend, owns distribution infrastructure, shapes consumer preferences, and captures regulatory frameworks.
 Individual companies attempting System C innovation get absorbed, out-competed, or marginalized.
 A CPG brand reformulating for metabolic health can't succeed if retail buyers prioritize shelf price.
 A provider offering food-as-medicine can't demonstrate ROI if payers don't see the savings.
-A health system won't deploy lifestyle medicine if they lose acute revenue to payers who capture the value.
 Regenerative farmers growing nutrient-dense crops can't find buyers if prices are perceived as premium.

 The pattern is identical to isolated rebel cells: correct strategy, insufficient coordination, inevitable defeat.
 The Syndicate breaks this pattern through synchronized deployment across the value chain.
 When ingredient suppliers, CPG reformulators, retail buyers, payer reimbursement, provider prescription, and measurement platforms move together, the system becomes vulnerable.